PockyBum522/windows-setup-assistant/README.md

 * All prompts should happen as early as possible after running the main batch file so that for the majority of the time necessary, user interaction is not required

-## Automatic Configuration/Installation
+## Automatic Profile Execution
 You should be able to run the main batch file as Admin and:

 * Select a profile that you created previously using this application
-* Answer questions for anything you've marked optional all at the beginning
+* Answer prompts for anything you've marked optional all at the beginning

 * Let it run (It will handle rebooting as necessary.)